BrunoZell/ask.network/positioning.md

 ## Brief History of Banking

+The journey of banking from its inception to its current state is a series of problem-solving milestones that progressively revolutionized how humans exchange value.
+Let's take a walk down this intriguing historical path.

+**Bartering** emerged as an early solution to facilitate the direct exchange of goods and services.
+The driver behind this was the simple fact that exchanging goods and services could create mutual benefits.
+By trading something you have in surplus for something you need, both parties could end up better off.

-**Bartering** is perhaps the earliest system of exchange, with no formalized currency or medium of exchange.
-Goods and services were traded directly for other goods and services.
-However, the problem of 'double coincidence of wants' made this system inefficient.
+However, the problem of 'double coincidence of wants' made this system inefficien.

-To solve this problem, early societies adopted **commodity money**, such as gold or silver, which had intrinsic value.
-It was a significant improvement but had its own issues like divisibility, portability, and durability.

 The use of **debt** also has ancient roots.
 Farmers in Mesopotamia and elsewhere used to borrow seeds and repay after harvest.
 The problem of trust, ensuring that borrowers will repay, was a significant issue here, often addressed through social pressure and legal codes.

+To solve this problem, early societies adopted **commodity money**, such as gold or silver coins.
+It was a significant improvement but had its own issues like divisibility, portability, and durability.

 **Banknotes** were introduced as a convenient alternative to carrying large amounts of commodity money.
 They represented a promise to pay the bearer a certain amount of gold or silver.
 This system worked well as long as people had faith in the institution issuing the banknotes.
 If that faith was lost, as happened during many banking crises, the system could collapse.